 - Illegal Religion: All throughout the novel, catholicism is treated as heresy to the mostly Buddist/Confucian capital, with anyone suspected of converting being arrested, tortured, forced to apostate their beliefs or be executed.
 Inspector Han holds a particular hatred towards Catholics, due to his own father being converted by Priest Zhou Wenmo and being executed for it.
 Real Life Writes the Plot, as the novel takes place around the same time as, and is inspired by, the 1801 Shinyu Bakhae, which saw 300 Catholics being beheaded.

 - Jerkass: Officer Kyŏn from start to finish.

-- Mysterious Past: Inspector Han mostly keeps to himself, with only small details being revealed about him, such as once having a younger sister who died years before, and him being an orphan sent into exile like Soel.
-She finds out later that the Inspector was in fact her older brother, who left their home to find and kill Zhou Wenmo and leaving his two sisters behind to a life of misery and servitude, while also leading Soel to believe he was dead.
+- Mysterious Past: Inspector Han mostly keeps to himself, with only small details being revealed about him, such as once having a younger sister who died years before, and him being an orphan sent into exile like Seol.
+She finds out later that the Inspector was in fact her older brother, who left their home to find and kill Zhou Wenmo and leaving his two sisters behind to a life of misery and servitude, while also leading Seol to believe he was dead.
 Understandably, she is incredibly upset when she finds out.

 - The Noseless: Played for Drama All the victims of the killer, including Lady O and later Scholar Ahn, have had their noses cut off with a knife, which puzzles the investigators.
 It's later revealed by the killer, Officer Shim Daejeok, that he cut their noses to remind himself they were heretics.
-He also cuts off Woorim's nose, but she is saved by Soel.
+He also cuts off Woorim's nose, but she is saved by Seol.